 The difference between Wing Tsun and other martial arts is not always obvious.
-Many of the martial arts that come from the so-called Shaolin root have a basic set of movements called a “form” which is a pattern of hand movements and steps which might be compared to a dance.
+Many martial arts that come from a so-called Shaolin root have a basic set of movements called a “form” which is a pattern of hand movements and steps which might be compared to a dance.
 However, the techniques have fighting applications.
 The principals are normally how the style defends and attacks, how to get power, how to turn and fight and so on.

 Wing Tsun does have a basic form called Siu Nim Tau.
 Its meaning is “Little Idea Form.”
 The techniques in the form teach very basic ideas such as the “Character Sun Thrusting Punch” and the three seed techniques, tan sau, fook sau and bong sau plus two more sections of techniques totaling 108 points.

 Wing Tsun is concerned with the physical position, angle and distance between hand and foot positions rather than how powerful you can punch or how high you can kick.
 This puts Wing Tsun into a category that is focused on whether you can land a technique in a real fight rather than on power, high kicks, or appearance.
 Finally, if you hit air, it does not matter how powerfully you can hit.
 This puts Wing Tsun in a category of practical martial arts.

 This does not mean that Wing Tsun lacks power.
 Wing Tsun delivers sufficient power to knock down an attacker without leaving the defender exposed to counter-attack.
 Wing Tsun uses the wall bag, filled with rice, as a tool to develop power.